Maria Clark is a Anglo-French visual artist and performer. She lives and works in Paris.

 Some publications of articles and audiovisual realizations.

-She actually works on various SETS.
+She currently works on various SETS.
 Each element of the Set can be removed (or pass from a set to an other), and new elements can be added.
 The shape of the sets is thus variable in space and in time, allowing the work not to be definitive and to be constantly in process.
-7 current sets: DOMESTIC ANIMALITY, EPIDERMIK, IMPREGNATED, EROS, CHILDHOOD, ARCHIPELAGO, VEGETAL BODIES.
+5 current sets: ANIMALITY, EPIDERMIK, EROS, ARCHIPELAGO, MEMORY.